Maiahy/South-Atlantic-DOM-dataset/1_Data_preprocessing/README.md

 At the end of this preprocessing stage, two independent feature tables are generated:

-* a feature table corresponding to the Full MS dataset;
+* a feature table corresponding to the Full-scan dataset;
 * a feature table corresponding to the DDA dataset.

 These two datasets are subsequently linked and compared using the workflow available in the folder: